ryderdain/bash/README.md

 ### Compatibiity Notes

-On Linux and other BSD's, `date` make require slightly different flags than on FreeBSD.
+On Linux and other BSD's, `date` may require slightly different flags than on FreeBSD.
 Use whatever flags you need to execute `strptime()` against a string.
 The `-v` flag should work on all platforms as used here, but YMMV.